Geta/oEmbed/README.md

 <oEmbedSettings apikey="your-key-here" />
 ```

-For an introduction see: [Introducing oEmbed for EPiServer] (http://www.frederikvig.com/2010/09/introducing-oembed-for-episerver/) and [Geta.oEmbed version 1.2 is out] (http://www.frederikvig.com/2011/11/geta-oembed-version-1-2-is-out/).
+For an introduction see: [Introducing oEmbed for EPiServer] (http://www.frederikvig.com/2010/09/introducing-oembed-for-episerver/) and [New version of Geta oEmbed] (http://geta.no/blogg/new-version-of-geta-oembed/).